On the Interpolation Error of Nonlinear Attention versus Linear Regression: Introduction

 Theoretical studies of Transformers have sought to characterize their expressive power and in-context learning (ICL) capabilities.
-It has been established that Transformers are universal sequence-to-sequence function approximators~\cite{yun2019Are}.
-A growing body of work has focused on understanding the ICL behavior of Transformers and Attention, that is, their ability to adapt to new downstream tasks from a few example~\cite{dong2024Survey}.
-Various theoretical perspectives have been proposed, including connections between ICL and implicit Bayesian inference~\cite{xie2021Explanation}, algorithm selection~\cite{grag2022what,li2023Transformers,bai2023Transformers}, and gradient-based optimization~\cite{oswald2023Transformers,wumany,zhang2024context,chen2024transformers,li2025robustness}.
-However, these analyses often rely on restrictive assumptions or idealized weight configurations.
-In contrast, our work provides a random matrix analysis of nonlinear Attention that explicitly captures the \emph{generic interaction} between structured input signals and Attention weights, offering a more flexible and data-dependent understanding of in-context memorization.
+For example, it has been established that Transformers are universal sequence-to-sequence function approximators~\citep{yun2019Are}.
+A growing body of work has focused on understanding the ICL behavior of Transformers and Attention, that is, their ability to adapt to new downstream tasks from a few example~\citep{dong2024Survey,xie2021Explanation,grag2022what,li2023Transformers,bai2023Transformers,oswald2023Transformers,wumany,zhang2024context,chen2024transformers,li2025robustness}.
+Recent works further provide training dynamics and generalization analyses of ICL for Attention-based Transformers~\citep{li2024nonlinear,huang2023context,he2025context,chen2024unveiling}.
+Our work provides a complementary random matrix analysis of nonlinear Attention that explicitly captures the \emph{structured interaction} between structured input signals and Attention weights, offering a more flexible and data-dependent understanding of interpolation error.